jckail/data_playground/README.md

 global_events (hourly)

-ts : timestamp as a string of the hourly partition (partition key)
+ts : timestamp as a string of the hourly partition (partition key) pk event_id : UUID a unique id for the event
-event_time: timestamp -- actual time of the event event_id : UUID a unique id for the event event_type : enum -- an enumerated value describing the event metadata : json
+event_time: timestamp -- actual time of the event event_type : enum -- an enumerated value describing the event metadata : json